 In the event, you suffer an injury or disabling loss (dismemberment) due to an accident, you would receive a lump sum accidental dismemberment benefit determined as a percentage of the full accidental death benefit.
-Please refer to the Explanatory Booklet for a wide range of medical injuries and losses covered by the Plan for disabling events.
+Please refer to the IARC Death & Disability Benefit Plan Explanatory Booklet, for a wide range of medical injuries and losses covered by the Plan for disabling events.
 Please note that there is no equivalent accidental dismemberment benefit for dependents.

 What is the Long-Term Disability (LTD) benefit?

 LTD is a monthly benefit payable in the event that, due to either sickness or accident, you are totally unable to perform your usual occupation and after 30 months any suitable occupation.

 You will receive 70% of your monthly salary earned prior to disability less other income as noted in the IARC Death & Disability Benefit Plan Explanatory Booklet, plus employer retirement contributions for those Centers participating in the IARC Retirement Plan.